Expert Ratings for Northern Trust - NewsBreak

 Richardson Electronics RELL is set to give its latest quarterly earnings report on Wednesday, 2022-10-05.
 Here's what investors need to know before the announcement.
 Analysts estimate that Richardson Electronics will report an earnings per share (EPS) of $0.24.
 Richardson Electronics bulls will hope to hear the company to announce they've...

-Connexa Sports Techs CNXA stock increased by 70.63% to $0.5.
-Connexa Sports Techs's stock is trading at a volume of 24.1 million shares as of 13:30 EST. This is 13889.0% of its average full-day volume over the last 100 days.
-The company's market cap stands at $4.1 million.
-Cooper-Standard Holdings...
+Inhibrx INBX stock rose 40.4% to $28.33 during Tuesday's regular session.
+Inhibrx's stock is trading at a volume of 5.4 million shares as of 13:30 EST. This is 1119.1% of its average full-day volume over the last 100 days.
+The market value of their outstanding shares is at $1.1 billion.

+EXCLUSIVE: Longtime Tesla Bear Says Cathie Wood Is A Destroyer Of Capital, '100% Incorrect' About Elon Musk-Led Company

+A longtime Tesla Inc TSLA bear is poking holes in the investing approach of one of Wall Street's biggest Tesla bulls.
+What Happened: GLJ Research's Gordon Johnson called out Ark Invest's Cathie Wood for what he views as a flawed investment approach Tuesday on Benzinga's YouTube show "Stock Market Movers."

 High Times, Elegance, Emerald Health Pharmaceuticals Among 8 Cannabis Co.
 Involved in Promotion Scheme, Says SEC